 Berkeley Castle

-Another Cotswold stately home, 12th-century fortress Berkeley Castle has been home to the Berkeley family for 27 generations.
-It’s packed with history (including the cell where King Edward II was murdered), making it a favourite for TV period dramas like Poldark (2017), The White Princess (2017), Wolf Hall (2015) and The Other Boleyn Girl (2003).
-It also featured in Johnny English Strikes Again (2018), the third of the James Bond spoofs starring Rowan Atkinson.
+Twelfth-century fortress Berkeley Castle is packed with history (including the cell where King Edward II was murdered), making it a favourite for TV period dramas Poldark (2017), The White Princess (2017), Wolf Hall (2015 and 2024) and The Other Boleyn Girl (2003).
+It also featured in Johnny English Strikes Again (2018), the third James Bond spoof starring Rowan Atkinson.

 Chavenage House